Apple Watch Series 6 Is so Cheap We Had to Check the Price Twice | Digital Trends

 If you’ve been checking out the latest Memorial Day sales looking for a great deal on the Apple Watch Series 6, you’re going to be delighted by what we’ve tracked down.
-Right now, as part of Amazon’s early Memorial Day deals, you can snap up the latest Apple smartwatch for just $350, saving you $50 on the usual price.
+Right now, as part of the Amazon Memorial Day Sale, you can snap up the latest Apple smartwatch for just $350, saving you $50 on the usual price.
 That’s a chunky discount on an already super appealing device making it the ideal time to treat yourself to Apple’s greatest smartwatch so far.

 The Apple Watch Series 6 is a fantastic device which we described as the most feature-rich smartwatch you can buy in our Apple Watch Series 6 review.
 That’s because it simply does everything you could want it to do.
 At its most basic, it’ll track your workouts, the routes you take when out and about, and keep an eye on your heart rate.
 It’ll also measure your blood oxygen levels via an all-new sensor and app, as well as check your heart rhythm with its ECG app.
 Besides tracking features, you can also use it to listen to audiobooks or music while on the move without needing your phone with you.